elixir-lang/elixir-lang.github.com/_posts/2013-08-08-elixir-design-goals.markdown

 ## Productivity

+> Now we need to go meta.
+We should now think of a language design as being a pattern for language designs.
+A tool for making more tools of the same kind. [...]
+A language design can no longer be a thing.
+It must be a pattern, a pattern for growth.
+A pattern for growing a pattern, for defining the patterns that programmers can use for their real work and main goals.

+- Guy Steele, keynote at the 1998 ACM OOPSLA conference on "Growing a Language"

 Productivity is in general a hard to measure goal.
-A language productive for creating desktop applications may not be productive for technical computing.
+A language productive for creating desktop applications may not be productive for mathematical computing.
 Productivity depends directly on the field you intend to use the language, the available tools in the ecosystem and how easy it is to create and extend those tools.

 For this reason, we have opted for a small language core.
-While some languages have `if`, `case`, `try` and so on as language keywords, each with its own rules in the parser, **in Elixir they are just macros**.
-This allows us to implement most of Elixir in Elixir and also allows developers to extend the language by providing better constructs specific to the domain they are working on (the so-called DSLs).
+For example, while some languages have `if`, `case`, `try` and so on as language keywords, each with its own rules in the parser, **in Elixir they are just macros**.
+This allows us to implement most of Elixir in Elixir and also allows developers to extend the language using the same tools we used to build the language itself, often extending the language to the specific domains they are working on.

 Here is an example of how someone would implement `unless`, which is a keyword in many languages, in Elixir: